September 28, 2025 | Bryan Berk

 Developers tend to spend too much time sitting and inactive.

-This again causes your battery to fall even further below it's full possible capacity.
+This again causes your battery to fall even further below it's full capacity.

 Your brain is fuelled by your body.